Policing-Redefined/docs/docs/developer-docs/cdf/vehicles/vehicle-bolo.md

 ---
 # Vehicle BOLO

-Represents a "Be On the LookOut" (BOLO) entry for a vehicle, indicating that it is subject to special attention from law enforcement.
+Represents a "Be On the Look-Out" (BOLO) entry for a vehicle, indicating that it is subject to special attention from law enforcement.

 ```csharp
 public class VehicleBOLO;